oracle-samples/oci-healthcare-naci/README.md

 # OCI Healthcare and Life Sciences (HCLS) Engineering Repository

-This repository provides production-ready reference architectures, automation, and sample implementations to accelerate secure, compliant solutions on Oracle Cloud Infrastructure (OCI) for healthcare and life sciences workloads.
+This repository provides ready-to-use reference architectures, automation, and sample implementations to accelerate secure, compliant solutions on Oracle Cloud Infrastructure (OCI) for healthcare and life sciences workloads.
 It is designed to help teams build HIPAA- and HITRUST-aligned foundations, modern data platforms, and MLOps-enabled applications with repeatable, infrastructure-as-code patterns.

 **What you’ll find**